Report an Incident

-There are people all around you who can help, and there are various ways to file a formal report.
-If you want to talk to a confidential resource and ask questions about what it means to file a formal report, contact the Wellness Exchange or the Center for Sexual Misconduct Support Services at (212) 443-9999.
+There are people all around you who can help, and there are various ways to file a report.
+If you want to talk to a confidential resource and ask questions about what it means to file a report, contact the Wellness Exchange or the Center for Sexual and Relationship Respect Services at (212) 443-9999.

 How to Report an Incident

 Once you file a report with NYU, you may request that the matter remain private or that no investigation be conducted.
 However, NYU will balance that request against its commitment to a safe learning, living, and working environment for all community members.
 For more information about such a request, consult the Sexual Misconduct, Relationship Violence, and Stalking Policy.